Pushkarkv/Titanic_Dataset/README.md

 Preprocessing the training and testing dataset, code can be found in file 'Preprocessing_Data_for_Titanic_dataset.ipynb'.

-Tried a few models on the dataset, code can be found in file 'Trying_out_different_Models_on_Titanic_Dataset'.
+Tried a few models on the dataset, code can be found in file 'Trying_out_different_Models_on_Titanic_Dataset.ipynb'.

-Implemented a few Ensemble Techniques on the dataset, code can be found in file 'Ensemble_Methods_on_Titanic_Dataset'.
+Implemented a few Ensemble Techniques on the dataset, code can be found in file 'Ensemble_Methods_on_Titanic_Dataset.ipynb'.

-Performed hyperparameter tuning using RandomSearchCV, code can be found in file 'Hyperparameter_Tuning_on_Titanic_Dataset'.
+Performed hyperparameter tuning using RandomSearchCV, code can be found in file 'Hyperparameter_Tuning_on_Titanic_Dataset.ipynb'.

-Final predictions are made using Hyperparameter tuned ensembles, code can be found in file 'Final_Prediction_using_Ensembles_on_Hyperparameter_Tuned_Models'.
+Final predictions are made using Hyperparameter tuned ensembles, code can be found in file 'Final_Prediction_using_Ensembles_on_Hyperparameter_Tuned_Models.ipynb'.

 You can get the dataset by extracting 'titanic.zip'.

-'train_preprocessed' and 'test_preprocessed' were geterated after performing preprocessing and these preprocessed files are used in the next stages.
+'train_preprocessed.csv' and 'test_preprocessed.csv' were geterated after performing preprocessing and these preprocessed files are used in the next stages.

 Thankyou...